 Do you love gardens and nature?
 Would you like to contribute to the goals of the Humber Arboretum while learning and connecting with other students?
 As a student of Humber College or University of Guelph-Humber, you have the opportunity to spend a semester volunteering as a Humber Arboretum Ambassador and have your participation acknowledged on the formal CCR transcript provided by your school.

 Humber Arboretum Ambassadors are asked to make a semester-long commitment to the program (Fall, Winter, or Summer).
-All HAAs are required to sign a pledge promising to treat the space and the people, plants, and wildlife they encounter within it with respect.
+All HAAs are required to take part in a tour of the grounds and sign a pledge promising to treat the space and the people, plants, and wildlife they encounter within it with respect.

 During the semester, all HAAs are also required to: